kidneyweakx/solidarity/TERMS_OF_SERVICE.md

 **Maximum Liability:** Our total liability for any claims arising from your use of the App shall not exceed the amount you paid to download the App (if applicable), or $10 USD, whichever is greater.

-### 8.4 Cryptographic Security
+### 8.4 Zero-Knowledge Proofs and Cryptography
-While we implement industry-standard cryptographic security (AES-GCM, Semaphore protocol):
+The App implements advanced cryptographic features:

+**Zero-Knowledge Proof Technology:**
+- Uses Semaphore protocol for privacy-preserving group verification
+- Proofs are generated on-device using Mopro framework
+- ZK technology is provided for privacy enhancement, not absolute security

+**Important Disclaimers:**
-- No security system is completely impenetrable
+- No cryptographic system is completely impenetrable
-- You are responsible for maintaining the security of your iOS device
+- You are responsible for maintaining the security of your iOS device and private keys
+- We are not liable for:
+  - Loss of ZK identity keys stored in Keychain
-- We are not liable for security breaches caused by device compromise, jailbreaking, or user error
+  - Security breaches caused by device compromise or jailbreaking
+  - Misuse of ZK proofs or group membership claims
+  - Unauthorized access due to weak device security

+**Cryptography Compliance:**
+- All cryptography is used for privacy and security purposes only
+- NOT used for financial transactions or cryptocurrency trading
+- Compliant with export control regulations and iOS App Store guidelines

 ---